Parallel Programming

 The objective of this course is to give you some level of confidence in parallel programming techniques, algorithms and tools.
 At the end of the course, you would (we hope) be in a position to apply parallelization to your project areas and beyond, and to explore new avenues of research in the area of parallel programming.

-The course covers parallel programming tools, constructs, models, algorithms, parallel matrix computations, parallel programming optimizations, scientific applications and parallel system software.
+The course covers parallel architectures, parallelization principles, parallel programming standards and tools, parallel algorithms, numerical methods, scientific applications and parallel system software.

 Pre-requisites